-One of the common misconceptions of anxiety, that people with anxiety are lazy.
+One of the common misconceptions of anxiety is that people with anxiety are lazy.
 This comes from the fact that they can often be messy and unproductive when they are in depressive stages.
 In fact, this is a direct symptom of anxiety.
 It is not that they are lazy, it is that they are exhausted, both mentally and physically.
 Anxiety takes a toll on the mind, often leaving its victims too drained to do the things they would normally do in life, making it hard to even get out of bed.

 Calling them lazy for not cleaning or completing tasks will only worsen their depression and feeling of self-worth.
 Instead, try encouraging them or even offering to help them with these tasks and complete them alongside them.

 IS IT OK TO BREAK UP?

-Deciding whether or not to end a relationship is a hard decision, and it can be even more difficult when worrying that your ex may sink into a deeper depression post-breakup.
-Mental illness alone is no excuse to break up with someone.
-Lots of people with mental health conditions are able to enjoy long-lasting, fulfilling, happy relationships.
-Just because someone is depressed, doesn’t mean you should write them off.
-A condition in and of itself is not a reason to break up with somebody.
+Deciding whether to break up and end a relationship is a hard decision, and it can be more difficult when worrying that your ex may sink into a deeper depression post-breakup.
+Mental illness itself is not an excuse to break up with a partner.
+Lots of people with mental health issues are able to enjoy long-lasting, meaningful, and healthy relationships.
+Just because someone is anxious or depressed, doesn’t mean you should shut the door on them.
+Anxiety and depression are not a reason to break up with somebody.